Birding Trail of Northeast Iceland

 Included: transportation and experienced, English-speaking, birdwatching guide for the duration of the tour (days 2-5), briefing with the guide (day 1), fuel, binoculars, 4 nights in hotel with breakfast (double room accommodation), 1 light dinner (day 2), 3 lunch packages (days 3-5).

-Optional (for extra cost): domestic return flight Reykjavík-Húsavík or Reykjavík-Akureyri, pick up and drop off at Húsavík Airport or Akureyri Airport, extra night in Húsavík on day 5.
+Optional (for extra cost): single room option, domestic return flight Reykjavík-Húsavík or Reykjavík-Akureyri, pick up and drop off in Húsavík Airport or Akureyri, extra night in Húsavík on day 5.

 Not included: international flights, drinks, anything else not specified as “Included”.

 Bookings: for scheduled departures, please use the form below.
-For other departures, please contact us.
+For other departures and special requests, please contact us.